Will dads continue to engage with flexible working post-Covid 19? Part two

 This week’s blog is written by Ian Dinwiddy, Founder and Director of Inspiring Dads.
 Part 1 can be found here.

-What gets in the way of dads’ accessing flexible working?
+What gets in the way of dads flexible working?

-There are two key factors – personal beliefs and beliefs about working culture.
+There are two key factors – personal beliefs and beliefs about working culture which could affect dads flexible working patterns.

 Many men grew up in home environments where dads worked and mums didn’t, and while men tell me about the pain of the dad they “don’t remember growing up” they also have a strong cultural bias towards male status as a “breadwinner.”